bagder/daniel.haxx.se/about.md

 cookies actually work on the web.
 I felt that I, as an independent and non-browsers orient cookie parser implementer since many years, could provide good feedback and a completely different point of view then most others who were participating - many of them coming from the browser world.
-I'd like to think my few bits of contribution helped making RFC 6265 as good as it is!
+I would like to think my few bits of contribution helped making RFC 6265 as good as it is!

 ## Haxx AB

-Professionally, I had spent the last several years doing contract works where I basically had sold myself or I had gotten the jobs myself, while at the same time I felt that my employer wasn't really going in the same direction that I was going in.
-I felt that I didn't really get my money's worth there.
+Professionally, I had spent the last several years doing contract works where I basically had sold myself or I had gotten the jobs myself, while at the same time I felt that my employer was not really going in the same direction that I was going in.
+I felt that I did not really get my money's worth there.
 In the end of August 2009 I quit my employment and I instead become the first full-time employee of Haxx AB, our own firm.